Kosisookeke/product-catalog-api/README.md

 ## ⚠️ Limitations

 - No authentication or authorization
-- No JWT or session-based login
+- Session-based login would be a limitation
 - Basic filtering (can be expanded with more query params)
 - No advanced search (e.g., fuzzy search, full-text search)

----